Lanie-Carmelo/latex-apa7-presentation-template/CONTRIBUTING.md

-# Contributing to APA 7 Student Paper LaTeX Template
+# Contributing to APA 7 Beamer Presentation Template

 Thank you for considering contributing to this project!
 Your help is welcome, whether it’s fixing bugs, improving documentation, or suggesting new features.